alersrt/ci-builder/README.md

 # ci-builder

 Docker image with build utils.
-There was added the next utilities:
+There was added the next packages:
 - `bash`
 - `make`
 - `curl`
 - `git`
+- `openssh-client`
+- `ca-certificates`